Bioconductor/bioconductor.org/content/developers/how-to/git-mirrors.md

 Download and install the [Git windows client](https://www.git-scm.com/download/win).

-When using windows the below commands should be run using the Git Bash client which is bundled with git.
+When using Windows, the below commands should be run using the Git Bash client which is bundled with git.

 ### Mac OS X - Homebrew ###